English

 Preparation

-In this tutorial, the firmware is compiled and uploaded with ESPHome 2025.1.2.
-If you encounter compile/upload issues, consider switching ESPHome to this version.
+In this tutorial, the firmware is compiled and uploaded under ESPHome 2025.1.2.
+If you encounter compilation/upload issues, please consider switching ESPHome to this version.

 • Click CONTINUE.